steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 Issues
     Roadster normal map does not seem to be correct.

-    Are the test NormalMaps valid?
-        Generatae new NormalMaps and update the seed data.

-    Create PNG images from normal maps.
-        What does the format argument of imageio.imwriter mean?
-        Verify image integer values represent RGBA vectors.
-        WARNING:root:Lossy conversion from uint32 to uint8.
-Losing 24 bits of resolution.
-Convert image to uint8 prior to saving to suppress this warning.

     Image
         DepthBuffer, NormalMap hold instances.
         Where should Image be placed in the source tree?